US Food Stamps Program: Learn How to Apply

 The Power of the EBT Card

 The Electronic Benefits Transfer (EBT) card is your gateway to accessing SNAP benefits.
-It functions like a debit card, with benefits loaded monthly
+It functions like a debit card, with benefits loaded monthly.

 You can use it at authorized stores, including major retailers and some online platforms.
 However, it's not valid for food delivery service fees.